itamaro/django-storages-libcloud-demo/README.md

-# Django Storages S3Boto3 Demo
+# Django Storages Libcloud Demo

-A demo Django app using django-storages with S3Boto3 backend to display images from S3 bucket, uploaded from admin interface.
+A demo Django app using django-storages with Libcloud backend to display images from S3 or Tencent COS bucket, uploaded from admin interface.

 ## Running Locally